conekta/conekta-magento/README.md

 Magento Version Compatibility
 -----------
 The plugin has been tested for Magento 1.7 and 1.8.
 Conflicts can be found if installed in non tested Magento versions.
+If you are using http://www.onestepcheckout.com/ or other third party checkout, be sure that Conekta templates are loading properly.
+Conekta templates are found in /app/design/frontend/default/default.

 Installation
 -----------